alessio-git21/voicing-the-cheshire-cat/README.md

 ## Requirements

 * Docker
 * Pulseaudio running on your pc.
-[Here](https://hub.docker.com/r/alessio21/play-numpy-array) you can find how to install Pulseaudio in order to ensure that the container that generates the audio works correctly.
+[Here](https://hub.docker.com/r/alessio21/play-numpy-array) you can find how to install Pulseaudio in order to ensure that the container that generates the audio works properly.

 ## Quick start